AdobeDocs/analytics.en/help/components/classifications/sets/overview.md

 ![Legacy classification](manage/assets/classifications-legacy.svg)

 In classification sets you define subscriptions of report suites and key dimension combinations.
-For example, a product catalog classification that is applicable for multiple report suite you only have to define once as a classification set.
+For example, a product catalog classification that is applicable for multiple report suites and based on a product (SKU) dimension you only have to define once as a classification set.
 And within that classification set you configure multiple reports suites and key dimension combinations to subscribe to that classification set.

 ![Classification sets](manage/assets/classifications-sets.svg)